RunhangShu/RunhangWebsite/content/en/2022-04-24-Candidiasis.md

 ---
-title: Differences in studying mouse and human - using C. albicans as an example
+title: Differences in mouse and human study - using *C. albicans* as an example
 date: 2022-04-24
 ---